wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

    <small>(Click the picture above here for a larger image in a new window.)</small>

    Thia list of apps varies depending on licensing and permissions.

-   The "Sales" app is the base CRM (Customer Relationship Management) app.
-   PROTIP: CRM (Customer Relationship Management) is the Salesforce company's stock market symbol.
-CRM is the main offering from Salesforce as a company.

 1. PROTIP: The three lines under each icon means you can drag and place it where you want.
 For example, drag "Sales" to the upper-left corner.